Healing From Family Scapegoating Abuse (FSA) Begins With Understanding What Happened To You In Your Family…

 My knowledge of family scapegoating dynamics is based in part on countless hours spent working with both individuals and families in residential treatment settings and in my private practice for the past 20 years, as well as my qualitative research findings on what I eventually named ‘Family Scapegoating Abuse’, or ‘FSA’ – a type of abuse that is similar to narcissistic abuse but has its own unique features, as described in previous articles and in my introductory book on FSA.
 Given I have experience being in the ‘scapegoat’ role in my family-of-origin, my clinical work is informed by my personal experience of family scapegoating’s negative impact on child victims and adult survivors as well.

-Today the term Family Scapegoating Abuse (FSA) is being used within various academic and clinical settings in support of continued research on this poorly understand form of systemic abuse.
+Today the term Family Scapegoating Abuse (FSA) is being used within various academic and clinical settings worldwide in support of continued research on this poorly understand form of systemic abuse.
 Read my article Why Family Scapegoating Abuse (FSA) Merits Global Attention to learn more.

 Many of those writing to me express the intensity of emotions they experience when recognizing themselves as FSA survivors.
 Typical comments include, “At last, there’s a name that describes what I’ve been experiencing,” and “Now that I understand what may have happened to me, I have hope that perhaps there’s a way for me to recover.”